 Anu Venkatamaran (2002-2003), worked with Greg Beroza.

-When the position opens, applications should include a cover letter, curriculum vita, a statement of research interests, and the names and email addresses of three individuals from whom the search committee can request letters of reference.
+Applications should include a cover letter, curriculum vita, a statement of research interests, and the names and email addresses of three individuals from whom the search committee can request letters of reference.
 Questions related to your submission may be directed to Jen Kidwell.